February 24, 2019

 The march was organized by GCCA/TckTckTck, the Rockefeller Brothers Fund, Climate Nexus (a sponsored project of Rockefeller Philanthropy Advisors), 350.org (incubated by the Rockefeller Foundation), the Rasmussen Foundation and USCAN.

 Video: We Mean Business Momentum – Catalyst for the 2014 “People’s Climate March” [Running time: 1m:39s]:

 “The Strategic Plan 2018-2022 lays out WRI’s approach and priorities for the next five years.
 WRI’s approach is to help catalyze and advance non-incremental shifts in policy and behavior, unusual political, social and corporate partnerships, to be understood in the context of “movements” rather than policy shifts.” — Ministry of Foreign Affairs, Concept Note, Support to World Resources Institute, Implementation of the Strategic Plan 2018-2022

-Yet to fully understand the how we arrived at today’s dismal precipice, we must first revisit the past.
+Yet, to fully understand how we arrived at today’s dismal precipice, we must first revisit the past.